70 Ophiuchi

 70 Ophiuchi (p Ophiuchi) is a binary star system located 16.7 light-years away from the Earth.
 It is in the constellation Ophiuchus.
 At magnitude 4 it appears as a dim star visible to the unaided eye away from city lights.

 History

 In Ptolemy's 2nd-century Almagest star catalogue this star system is listed as a 4th magnitude star, the 28th (or 4th outside the constellation figure) in Ophiuchus.
 It is star No. 261 in this catalogue.

 This star system was first catalogued as a binary star by William Herschel in the late 18th century in his study of binary stars.
 Herschel proved that this system is a gravitationally bound binary system where the two stars orbit around a common center of mass.
 This was an important contribution to the proof that Newton's law of universal gravitation applied to objects beyond the Solar System.

 This star was once considered part of the obsolete constellation Taurus Poniatovii, but after the International Astronomical Union officially recognized constellations, it was placed in Ophiuchus.

+In Chinese astronomy, the asterism Zōng Rén (宗人, Official of Religious Ceremonies) consists of 66 Ophiuchi, 67 Ophiuchi, 68 Ophiuchi and 70 Ophiuchi.
+The Chinese name for 70 Ophiuchi itself is Zōng Rén sì (宗人四), the fourth star of Zōng Rén.